Ethel Grace Lynn: Family

 Ethel was the youngest child born 13 February 1881 to Capt.
-Alfred Marcey Aplin (1837 to 1918) and Mary Elizabeth Winn (1842 to 1922).
+Alfred Marcey Aplin (1837 - 1918) and Mary Elizabeth Winn (1842 - 1922).
 Her father, born in Ohio, had volunteered for service in the Civil War while in college.
 In 1875 he moved his family to California and became successful in the fruit business and land investments.
-Two of his other children also became medical doctors - Myrtle A. Aplin and Guy E. Aplin.
-Dr. Myrtle A. Aplin died 31 Oct.
-1951 in her San Francisco apartment.
+Two of her siblings also became medical doctors - Myrtle A. Aplin and Guy E. Aplin.

 She graduated from Cooper Medical college in San Francisco in 1898, interned in Lane Hospital and then immediately employed by the city and county hospital there.
 She was a physician in Napa State Hospital.
 She was one of the early women physicians to specialize in mental illness.
 She resigned to stay with her mother the last thirteen years of her mother's life, and the last nine of which were spent as in invalid.

 The sisters had a falling out shortly after their father's death.
 Ethel filed a contest of the will of her late father alleging undue influence upon the part of her sister Dr. Myrtle G. Aplin and claiming the estate was worth $54,000 vs. Dr. Aplin's estimate of $30,000.